ehowey/gatsby-theme-catalyst/README.md

     ...tailwind.sizes,
     maxPageWidth: "1440px", // Sets the max width of elements like the header/footer on really large screens
     maxContentWidth: "720px", // Sets the container size on larger screens, e.g. tablets and laptops
-    contentWidth: "90vw", // Sets the container width on smaller screens, results in a 5vw margin on the left and right
     headerHeight: "auto", // Provides fallback setting to control header height
     logoWidthXS: "80px", // Logo width on extra small screens, up to 480px
     logoWidthS: "150px", // Logo width on small screens, 480px - 768px